Reference ForeignKey (RefForeignKey)¶

 RefForeignKey

-A RefForeignKey is internally interpreted as a list of the model declared in the ModelRef.
+is internally treated as a list of the model declared in ModelRef.

 from edgy import RefForeignKey